Requesting Traffic Calming

 Speed Limit Requests

 Through the City's Road Safety Plan, many speed limits have been reduced across the City.
 Within Ward 13, most residential neighbourhoods have has their local speeds reduced to 30 km/h.
-Within the ward, new signs to reflect this new 30 km/h limit.
 For roads that were formerly unsigned, staff are undertaking additional work to identify locations for the new signs.
-This process has been taking some time, and work on installing new signs will be continuing through 2017.
+This process has been taking some time, and work on installing new signs will be continuing through 2017 and beyond.

 Crosswalk/Signalized Intersection Requests